jlafer/fngraph/README.md

 });
 ```

+Note that the result needs to be captured with `.then`, since `f` returns a promise.

-Note how we partially applied the file encoding (utf8) to the curried `getData()` function above.
+Note also how we partially applied the file encoding (utf8) to the curried `getData()` function above.
 With relatively static arguments, this is a great convenience from traditional function composition that is preserved by fngraph.

 ## Function Graph Definition
 A function graph is defined with a simple object that has the shape below.
 Order of keys, of course, is not important but can be clarifying for humans.